 I started out writing a verbose post about how to create a DevOps culture in an enterprise.
 After sleeping on it, I realized that people really need tactical suggestions on how to create a DevOps culture, not just a description.
 So here's a DevOps Culture todo list.

 Or rather, you think there's going to be a conflict about a particular subject and so you don't even broach it.
 You don't even know if all the subsequent decisions and problems could've been avoided had you just asked.

 tldr; Building websites with content negotiation in mind gives you flexibility.

 In order to reuse code, it must pass the teams measurement of readability and discoverability.

 This has been a long time coming.
 I've preached about blogging for years and yet, have never done it myself.
-Well, I have but that was back in 1997 and I didn't keep it up and I don't have proof.
-Not only that, but I'm a big believer that programmers should write code and if you're a programmer AND gonna write a blog, that you should write the blog engine yourself.
+Well, I have but back in 1997 and I didn't keep it up and I don't have proof.
+And I'm a big believer programmers should write code and if you're a programmer AND gonna write a blog, you should write the blog engine yourself.
 It shows off your talents, or lack there of, and you'll learn something along the way.